How to Calculate the Power Consumption of an AC?

 Things That Affect AC Power Consumption

-Let’s take a look at some of the major elements involved in estimating your AC’s power consumption, which is listed below.
+Let’s take a look at some of the major elements involved in estimating your AC’s power consumption, which are listed below.

 Age of the AC: An older model uses more energy than a newer model that uses modern innovations such as inverter technology.